 There’s a buzz about intermittent fasting in the news, magazines, Instagram, and blogs.
 It seems everyone is doing it.
 But, what is it exactly?
 Is it safe?
 What are its health benefits?
 Does it speed up keto progress?
 Is it worth doing?
-Let’s demystify the practice so you can confidently answer these questions and determine whether intermittent fasting is right for you.
+Let’s demystify the practice with this beginner’s guide so you can confidently answer these questions and determine whether intermittent fasting is right for you.

 What is Intermittent Fasting

-Fundamentally, fasting is voluntary prolonged abstinence from food, beverage, or both, for a specific amount of time, ranging from hours to weeks with the intention of helping jumpstart your body toward optimal health.
+Fundamentally, fasting is more than just planning to skip breakfast.
+It’s a voluntary prolonged abstinence from food, beverage, or both, for a specific amount of time, ranging from hours to weeks with the intention of helping jumpstart your body toward optimal health.
 It involves following an eating pattern of planned eating periods and fasting periods and can be short-term or long-term and every day or alternate day fasting.
-It also involves managing your calorie intake, usually with calorie restriction.
-It’s a popular form of dieting with an aim for fat loss, but it has other health benefits as well.
+It also involves managing your calorie intake, usually with calorie restriction; while intermittent fasting isn’t always associated with a high-fat diet or low-carb diet, it is popular among the keto community.
+It’s also popular form of dieting with an aim for fat loss, but it has other health benefits as well (Hello, autophagy.).

 Though intermittent fasting is a white-hot trend in the health and fitness world, it’s not a remotely new concept.
 In fact, fasting has been practiced for thousands of years in Christianity, Judaism, Islam, Buddhism, Hinduism, and native tribal religions/spirituality, and beyond as a ritual to heal the body and soul, as a form of penance/sacrifice, and to purify.
 (Think Ramadan for Muslims, Uposatha for Buddhists, and Ash Wednesday and Good Friday for the Roman Catholic church.)
 But fasting has also always had clinical health-related appeal to physicians and philosophers, dating as far back as the times of Hippocrates, Plato, Socrates, and Aristotle.